StarNet Software

 Bit depth

 8-bit and 16-bit integer inputs are supported.
-16-bit TIFF/PNG input is preserved and normalized as 16-bit.
 Unsupported input depths, including 32-bit floating-point images, are rejected; convert them to 16-bit integer before running the tool.

 Color and grayscale